John Koerner: Music career

 In 1965, Koerner recorded his first solo album, Spider Blues, for Elektra and appeared at the Newport Folk Festival accompanied by Glover.
 He continued playing on the folk circuit and joined with Willie Murphy to record Running, Jumping, Standing Still in 1969.
-The duo eventually split up, and Koerner pursued an unsuccessful career in filmmaking, retiring from music and moving to Copenhagen, Denmark.
-He later returned to music in the traditional folk genre and continued to perform and release new albums from time to time.
-He now lives in Minneapolis and has two sons and a daughter.
+The album received positive reviews, Crawdaddy! calling it "one of the most unique and underrated albums of the folk boom, perhaps the only psychedelic ragtime blues album ever made."
+(One song, "I Ain't Blue", was later covered by Bonnie Raitt on her debut album.)
+The duo split up in the early 1970s.
+Koerner pursued an unsuccessful career in filmmaking, retiring from music and moving to Copenhagen, Denmark, where he made the black-and-white film The Secret of Sleep.